What is Principal Amount and Interest? Full Explanation with Examples

-Read on to learn how to calculate principal amount and interest with some examples and tips to reduce your total interest payable.
+Let’s break down how to calculate the principal and interest with simple examples — plus some smart tips to lower your total interest.

 A principal is the sum of money you borrow from your lender.
-Similarly, interest is the cost of borrowing, which lenders charge for extending their services and is a percentage of the principal.
+Similarly, interest is the cost of borrowing for extending their services and is a percentage of the principal charged by the lenders.
 These numbers form the core factors for calculating your interest and EMI amount.

-When you apply for a loan, the lender offers you an interest rate based on your eligibility, which dictates your borrowing costs.
+When you apply for a loan, the lender offers you an interest amount based on your eligibility, which dictates your borrowing costs.
 You can calculate your monthly loan instalment with the formula:

 EMI = [P X R X (1+R) ^N]/[(1+R) ^N-1]

-While manual calculations can get cumbersome, using an online personal loan EMI calculator is ideal to get instant and accurate results.
+While manual calculations can get tough, using an online personal loan EMI calculator is ideal to get accurate results.
 Note that each EMI payment goes toward clearing the loan principal and interest charged.

 The interest is computed based on your outstanding loan amount.
 The Annual Percentage Rate (APR) implies the annual cost of your loan.
 It includes various other costs, such as: